taegyoon-kim/violent_political_rhetoric_on_twitter/README.md

 * Users who write violent Tweets are on the fringe of the Twitter network and those users are ideologically more extreme and liberal than non-violent users.
 * Spread of violent Tweets exhibits strong ideological homophily but there is also substantial amount of cross-ideological exposure.

+## Paper

+A working paper for the project can be found [here](https://github.com/taegyoon-kim/violent_political_rheotric_on_twitter/blob/master/violent_political_rhetoric_draft_18Feb2020.pdf).
+Please do not cite.
+If you have any questions, please email me at taegyoon@psu.edu